BAKAOLC/DuckovCustomModel/README_EN.md

 - `ThumbnailPath` (optional): Thumbnail path, external file path relative to the model bundle folder (e.g., `"thumbnail.png"`)
 - `PrefabPath` (required): Model Prefab resource path inside the AssetBundle (e.g., `"Assets/Model.prefab"`)
 - `Target` (optional): Array of target types the model applies to (default: `["Character"]`)
-  - Valid values: `"Character"`, `"Pet"`
+  - Valid values: `"Character"`, `"Pet"`, `"AICharacter"`
-  - Can contain multiple values, indicating the model is compatible with both characters and pets
+  - Can contain multiple values, indicating the model is compatible with multiple target types
   - The model selection interface will filter and display compatible models based on the currently selected target type
+- `SupportedAICharacters` (optional): Array of supported AI character name keys (only effective when `Target` contains `"AICharacter"`)
+  - Can specify which AI characters this model applies to
+  - Special value `"*"`: Indicates the model applies to all AI characters
+  - If empty array and `Target` contains `"AICharacter"`, the model will not be applied to any AI character
 - `CustomSounds` (optional): Array of custom sound information, supports configuring tags for sounds
   - Each sound can be configured with multiple tags (`normal`, `surprise`, `death`)
   - Defaults to `["normal"]` when no tags are specified